- Promote education and research on Iowa groundwater and water resource issues;

 Leadership of the First President, Jerry Schnoor

 It was a great stroke of luck to have Jerry Schnoor as our first president.
-He was recommended by Professor Lon Drake who deserves recognition for this.
-Schnoor not only had the technical abilities of an engineer, but also the true love of a research scientist for groundwater and environmental investigation.
-He also had the needed enthusiasm and personal charisma that a leader must have to win others to the crusade.
+He was recommended by Professor Lon Drake.
+Schnoor had the technical abilities of an engineer and the love of a research scientist for groundwater and environmental investigation.
+He also had the enthusiasm and charisma needed to convince others to join the crusade.
 Jerry's witty and pointed comments in the President's corner articles and editorials in the early issues of the newsletter set the tone for professionalism and vision we desired.
 Add to that a gift for prophecy, (Vol 1. no. 5, October 1985) Jerry mused on the subject of whether there would be an IGWA 20 years later.
-He forecast that we would be alive, feisty, and kicking our selves into the 21st century; predicted incidences of major health-threatening groundwater pollution will continue to be discovered; Superfund will grow to more than 2000 sites; the States will become more involved; incineration and resource recovery will replace land disposal sometime in the 21st century: critical water shortages will occur in urban areas of the sun-belt; and Iowa will be the most desirable place in the union to live (the last with a trace of humor).
+He forecast that we would be alive, feisty, and kicking ourselves into the 21st century; predicted incidences of major health-threatening groundwater pollution will continue to be discovered; Superfund will grow to more than 2000 sites; the States will become more involved; incineration and resource recovery will replace land disposal sometime in the 21st century: critical water shortages will occur in urban areas of the sun-belt; and Iowa will be the most desirable place in the union to live (the last with a trace of humor).